One Big Beautiful Bill Act: Tax deduction for qualified overtime income

 The law creates a new tax deduction of up to $12,500 ($25,000 if married filing jointly) of qualified overtime pay, effective January 1, 2025.
+A worker who is married but files separately from their spouse is not eligible for the tax deduction.
+A worker must have a social security number in order to be eligible for the tax deduction.

 Qualified overtime pay is compensation that an employer is required to pay an employee under the Fair Labor Standards Act, Section 7 because the employee worked more than 40 hours during the same workweek.
 The employee may take a tax deduction only for the extra half-time pay above their usual hourly rate they are paid for working more than 40 hours during the same workweek, not all the pay they receive for working those hours.
 Overtime paid that is either paid voluntarily by an employer, is paid based on contractual agreements, or is only required by state or local laws is not eligible for the tax deduction.
-Overtime pay continues to be subject to Social Security tax and Medicare tax.

-Individuals whose modified adjusted gross income is more than $150,000 (or $300,000 if married filing jointly) are not eligible to take the tax deduction.
+The tax deduction begins to phase out for individuals whose modified adjusted gross income is more than $150,000 (or $300,000 if married filing jointly), and is eliminated at $400,000 (or $550,000 if married filing jointly).
 (Note: Modified adjusted gross income is the sum of adjusted gross income and all gross income excluded as foreign earned income, foreign housing allowance, Guam-source income, American Samoa-source income, Northern Mariana Islands-source income, or Puerto Rico-source income.)

-Individuals may take a tax deduction for the amount of qualified overtime compensation that appears on their Form W-2, which employers will be required to include on it.
-Employers may use a reasonable method to approximate the amount to put on a Form W-2 for 2025.
-The Internal Revenue Service will release new procedures for federal tax withholding effective 2026.
+Individuals may take a tax deduction for the amount of qualified overtime compensation that appears on their Form W-2, up to annual limits.
+For 2025, employers may use a reasonable method to approximate the amount to put on a Form W-2 or via an alternate method.
+For 2026 and subsequent years, qualified overtime compensation must be reported on Form W-2, box 12, code TT.
+(Note: Reporting is different if the worker is an employee of the employer according to the Fair Labor Standards Act but is treated as an independent contractor by the Internal Revenue Code.
+In these rare cases, the worker's pay must be reported on Form 1099-MISC box 14 or Form 1099-NEC box 1d.)
+Employers must report all qualified overtime compensation without regard to the tax limit of $12,500 ($25,000 if married filing jointly).

+An employee who is actively engaged in the management of their employer and owns at least a 20-percent equity interest in it is not eligible to take the tax deduction.